ayoubabozer/kickstarter/Readme.md

 ### Running and testing
 - The program will ask you some question, and will predict if you are a Man or a Woman.

-- The program will output the decision tree algorithm, in a file called `tree.png` in you directory.
+- The program will output the decision tree algorithm, in a file called `tree.png` in your directory.

 # ENJOY!.